"William Everett on being diagnosed with ADHD and founding the Deaf ADHD Journal (BSL)" Posted on January 30, 2025 to The Limping Chicken

 Objective: To assess the association between attention-deficit/hyperactivity disorder (ADHD), type 1 diabetes mellitus (T1D), and cardiovascular comorbidities in adults.
 Conclusion: Many adults with T1D exhibit undiagnosed ADHD symptoms, which correlate with poorer glycemic control and depression.
 Further research with larger samples is needed to investigate ADHD prevalence and impacts in this group.

 Purpose: The Emotion Word Fluency Test (EWFT) accounts for unique variance in Theory of Mind (ToM).
 ToM being a well-established weakness in Autism Spectrum Disorder (ASD), it was hypothesized that an ASD group would demonstrate performance weakness on the EWFT.
-However, mediational analyses indicated that switching increased EWFT-total more efficiently for the COM vs. ASD/ADHD groups.
+However, mediational analyses indicated that switching increased EWFT-total more efficiently for the COM vs. ASD/ADHD groups. ...as measured in this study, emotion word fluency is an intact area of functioning in ASD that could be built upon for social interaction.

 Osteoarthritis (OA) and psychiatric disorders are prevalent conditions that frequently co-occur, suggesting potential shared genetic underpinnings.
 However, the extent of genetic correlations and causal relationships between these disorders remains largely unknown.
 Our findings revealed a shared genetic architecture between OA and psychiatric disorders, providing novel insights into their comorbidity.
 The identified pleiotropic loci, shared genes, and biological pathways offer potential targets for further research and drug development.
 The causal relationships suggest that targeting psychiatric disorders may have implications for OA prevention and treatment.